|

 Upcycled Wine Bottle Scarecrow

 Today we have Cyndee Kromminga from Restyled Junk with a fall project that I’m sure you’ll enjoy showing off to your friends and family – an Upcycled Wine Bottle Scarecrow.
+Not only does this fun scarecrow make for a nice decoration but also makes for a great gift idea.

 And although it’s a long list of materials to make this wine bottle decor, if you’re a casual crafter you probably have several items on hand already.
 If you’re not a crafter, some of these items could be picked up at a thrift store, thus saving you from having to purchase everything new.
 Once all materials are gathered, the step-by-step instructions are quick and easy to follow so you can make one, or several, for your fall Halloween decor.